hyper-ui/core/docs/API.md

 ##### this

-The `this` pointers will be bound to the virtual node instance.
+The `this` pointers will be bound to virtual node instances.

 ##### props